it2901/Skrp/README.md

 Once you have docker engine and docker compose setup, run `docker-compose up` from the project root to run the project.

+Once it is up, visit localhost:3000 in your browser.